StanPlatinum/elf-respect/README.md

 *You can totally use our toolset to evaluate any other C/C++ programs.

  - Firstly, modify your program.
-You can refer to (### Generate target binary from source code).
+You can refer to [here](### Generate target binary from source code).
 And put your target unmodified program $(TARGET_NAME).c/cpp in dynamic-loader-checker/target-program/ShadowStackCFI/.
  - Secondly, run `make` in ShadowStackCFI/ to generate a directory whose name is $(TARGET_NAME), which includes 5 files in the directory.
 Run `make` in dynamic-loader-checker/target-program/ to generate the `program` in dynamic-loader-checker/.
  - Thirdly, run `make` in dynamic-loader-checker/ to generate the SGX app that can provide your service.
-Simply run ./app to get what you want.
-If your code has data leakage behavior, the SGX app would failed.
+Simply run `./app` to get what you want.
+If your code has data leakage behaviors, the SGX app would failed.

-*To re-generate the program, please do `make clean` in both `dynamic-loader-checker/target-program/`.
+*To re-generate the program, please do `make clean` in both `dynamic-loader-checker/target-program/` and `dynamic-loader-checker/` directories.

 ***